 Anna Snatchko poses for a photo in happier days with her daughters, Judy Souffrant of Weirton, W.Va., and Betty Brooks of McDonald.

 And even though she attended the funerals for two of her sons, Ronnie and Dave, she didn't know why she was there.

 “My mom has a beautiful soul stuck inside that body,” said Betty Brooks, 55, of McDonald, Anna's daughter and primary caregiver, whose life became an emotional roller-coaster when Anna began to develop dementia in 2006.

-By all accounts, Anna was always a busy, vibrant woman.
+Happy and healthy By all accounts, Anna was always a busy, vibrant woman.

 She married George Snatchko, on Jan.
 31, 1944, when she was 16 years old.
 The couple settled in Bulger, where they raised nine children and operated several local businesses, including a gas station, a clothing material shop and a bar.
 When their kids took over the bar, Anna would watch her grandkids.